mongodb/genny/docs/using.md

 It is often necessary to use Genny to operate with large amounts of data which would be impractical to hardcode.
 Genny uses value generators for this.
 A value generator is a piece of code that generates pseudorandom values every time it is invoked, and which can be configured from the workload yaml.
 Notably, value generators use a hardcoded seed, which is always automatically reused by default, so repeated Genny executions should be deterministic with respect to generated values.
 A user wanting to vary the generated docs can vary the seed.
 See [./src/workloads/docs/GeneratorsSeeded.yml](../src/workloads/docs/GeneratorsSeeded.yml) for an example.

 Value generators are not a builtin feature of Genny, but must be integrated by each Actor for the configuration values that accept them.
 For examples of using value generators, see [./src/workloads/docs/Generators.yml](../src/workloads/docs/Generators.yml).
 To integrate generators into an Actor, use the [DocumentGenerator](../src/value_generators/include/value_generators/DocumentGenerator.hpp) with the yaml node you intend to generate documents from.
 (And see [here](#org7e6c6bd) for more details on creating an Actor in the first place.)

+Some Value Generators, like `ChooseFromDataset`, can read a dataset from the disk that store the values to choose from.
+Some example datasets are stored in [./src/workloads/datasets](../src/workloads/datasets).
+Four are included in the repo:

+- **airport_codes.txt:** includes all airport codes
+- **names.txt:** includes a list of the top 2000 names in USA.
+This is a dataset has been taken from [SecLists](https://github.com/danielmiessler/SecLists).
+- **familynames.txt:** includes a list of the top 1000 family names in the USA.
+This is a dataset has been taken from [SecLists](https://github.com/danielmiessler/SecLists).
+- **empty_test.txt:** this is an empty file to be used during unit testing.

 <a id="org2078b23"></a>